EvansWinner/Piltdown/README.md

 #### Example

 Not super pretty, as the tally characters have slightly slanted lines.
 There might be a better way to do the onesie-twosie characters.
+Also, they don't seem to work in whatever font Github uses for this README.

 Note that you want your labels to be all the same length.
 If that's not conventient, I recommend using A, B, C, etc. or something similar, and then including a key below your chart.